pha3z/CSharp_ElegantErrors/README.md

 public R<YourReturnType> YourMethod(/*params*/)
 {
   //Write your code here.
-  //If an exception occurs, don't leave it unhandled only to pass back up the stack.
+  //If an exception occurs, don't leave it unhandled to pass back up the stack (Unless its a real legitimate program error)
-  //That leaves the behavior of this method ambiguous.
-If your method can cause exceptions
-  //then you MUST document that in the method signature so that consumers can know it may throw an exception.
-  //But that requires consumers to check the documentation and handle it, which slows them down.
-  //Instead of dealing with all that, just handle the exception here and return Ok or Err.
+  //Instead, return an R object with an error

   //Do Something.
   //If it failed: